 Two-Way Sweep analyzes only the cash available in your linked checking account.
-Any cash that you maintain in accounts other than the checking account linked to ECR is not taken into consideration when determining the timing and/or amount of sweeps.
+Any cash that you maintain in accounts other than the checking account linked to CR is not taken into consideration when determining the timing and/or amount of sweeps.
 For more information about how Betterment determines when to initiate sweeps, please see our methodology document.

-Two-Way Sweep is not available if you have enabled auto-deposits to ECR, and you will need to disable auto-deposits to ECR if you wish to enable Two-Way Sweep.
-Two-Way Sweep is available if you make auto-deposits to goals other than ECR, and you do not need to make any changes to your auto-deposit settings for these goals if you wish to use Two-Way Sweep.
+Two-Way Sweep is not available if you have enabled auto-deposits to CR, and you will need to disable auto-deposits to CR if you wish to enable Two-Way Sweep.
+Two-Way Sweep is available if you make auto-deposits to goals other than CR, and you do not need to make any changes to your auto-deposit settings for these goals if you wish to use Two-Way Sweep.

 Two-Way Sweep uses Betterment’s Cash Analysis algorithm to identify target upper and lower bounds for the amount of cash in your linked checking account.
 Betterment cannot guarantee that Two-Way Sweep will prevent the balance in your linked checking account from falling below the target lower bound.